Survey on the geometric Bogomolov conjecture: Nonarchimedean geometry

 \subsubsection{Strictly semistable scheme}

 We begin by recalling the notion of strictly semistable schemes over a discrete valuation ring.
 Let $\mathbf{K}$ be a CDV subfield.
 Let $f : \mathscr{X} \to \Spec ( \mathbf{K}^{\circ} )$ be a flat morphism of finite type.
-We say that $f$ is a \emph{strictly semistable scheme} if it satisfies the following conditions: \begin{enumerate} {(\alph{enumi})} \item $\mathscr{X}$ is regular; \item $f$ is a generically smooth; \item the special fiber $\widetilde{\mathscr{X}}$ is a normal crossing divisor whose irreducible component is geometrically integral and smooth. \end{enumerate}
+We say that $f$ is a \emph{strictly semistable scheme} if it satisfies the following conditions: \begin{enumerate} {(\alph{enumi})} \item $\mathscr{X}$ is regular; \item $f$ is generically smooth; \item the special fiber $\widetilde{\mathscr{X}}$ is a normal crossing divisor whose irreducible components are geometrically integral and smooth. \end{enumerate}

 Next, we define a strictly semistable scheme over $\KK^{\circ}$.
 Let $\mathscr{X} \to \Spec ( \KK^{\circ} )$ a morphism of scheme.
 It is called a strictly semistable scheme if there exist a CDV subfield $\mathbf{K}$ and strictly semistable scheme $\mathscr{X}' \to \Spec ( \mathbf{K} ^{\circ})$ such that $\mathscr{X} = \mathscr{X}'_{\KK^{\circ}}$.